jadeforrest/blog/content/posts/2024-07-09--organizational-work-second-job/index.md

 ## Thank you

 [Bjorn Freeman-Benson](https://www.linkedin.com/in/bjornfreemanbenson/) introduced me to the two jobs approach.
-He might have gotten it from somewhere, but he is the one I attribute it to because he baked it into my brain.
+He probably got it from somewhere else, because I do see other people using the same terminology.
+But he is the one I attribute it to because he baked it into my brain.
 [Ralph Bodenner](https://www.linkedin.com/in/ralphbodenner/) gave me some good ideas for improving this post, especially around how your second job is affected by your level of experience in the role.
+[Ben Darfler](https://www.linkedin.com/in/bdarfler/) referred me to Charity Major's post on making sure you do your first job well.
+[Jeff Gray](https://www.linkedin.com/in/jeffgray/) initiated a discussion on LinkedIn on the foundational importance of the first job.

 Cover image by <a href="https://pixabay.com/users/kikkuru0606-431110/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1176892">kikkuru0606</a> from <a href="https://pixabay.com//?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1176892">Pixabay</a>.
 Illustrations by Dalle.